Senior Living History: 1940 – 1949

 1947 22% $420 $35.04 $960,000,000

-The percentage of people age 65 and older receiving OAA would be high if most people in this age group were retired, as is true today.
-However, about half of all men age 65-74 were still working throughout this time period.
+The percentage of people aged 65 and older receiving OAA would be high if most people in this age group were retired, as is true today.
+However, about half of all men aged 65 to 74 still worked during this period.
 (Friedberg, 1998) Either those who were employed earned so little that many still qualified for welfare benefits, or a very large percentage of those who were not working were receiving benefits.
-Whatever the reason, the percentage of the elderly who were receiving welfare benefits during the 1940’s was extremely high.
+Whatever the reason, the percentage of the elderly who received welfare benefits during the 1940s was extremely high.

 The federal and state governments reacted in different ways to the exploding costs of the program.
 Some states just cut their appropriations.
 For example, Texas Department of Public Welfare Executive Director Adam J. Johnson sent the following letter to all program recipients in October 1939: